orbeon/orbeon-forms-doc/configuration/properties/form-runner-pdf.md

 [SINCE Orbeon Forms 4.9]

-The following property dynamically controls the name of the PDF file produced on the Detail Page.
+The following property dynamically controls the name of the PDF file produced on the Detail page.
 By default, if the property value is blank, the PDF filename is a random id assigned to the current form session.

 ```xml
 <property